Chia-Network/pool-reference/README.md

 ### Install and run (Testnet)
 To run a pool, you must use this along with a branch of `chia-blockchain`.
+NOTE: Any plot created previously on `testnet7` is invalid under the new `testnet9`

-1. Checkout the `pools.dev` branch of `chia-blockchain`, and install it.
+1. Checkout the `pools.testnet9` branch of `chia-blockchain`, and install it.
 Checkout this repo in another directory next to (not inside) `chia-blockchain`.
-Make sure to be on testnet by doing `export CHIA_ROOT=".chia/testnet7"` and `chia configure --testnet true`.
+This branch (`pools.testnet9`) comes pre configured to testnet9, no need for setting `CHIA_ROOT` or running `chia configure -t true`.

 2. Create three keys, one which will be used for the block rewards from the blockchain, one to receive the pool fee that is kept by the pool, and the third to be a wallet that acts as a test user.